BebopVox/CppLinux/SmtpClientSsl/SslClient/README.md

 # About
 How to get mx hosts for email addres from dns server and send email to all servers on different ports(25,587, no authentication needed).
 <br>Example show how send email to first working smtp server.
+Only servers with tls,ssl connection allowed (ssl client).

 # Install and compile
 ### apt-get install libssl-dev openssl